Twitter Updates

 Troubleshooting Akamai: How to geolocate an IP Address

 Akamai provides enormous value by accelerating content delivery around the world.
 However, as I described a few months back, Akamai relies on the DNS server that processes the request to determine where to accelerate traffic.
-Large, global corporations often have … Continue reading
+Large, global corporations often have complex … Continue reading

 Comcast / Level 3 network peering dispute exposes failures in a private market internet